albar965/albar965.github.io/littlenavmap-faq.md

 **Note: This issue was fixed with the Little Navmap version 2.8.8.
 See page [Alex' Projects](https://albar965.github.io/index.html) for latest releases of stable and beta versions.**

-The problem appears when checking for updates and all other network communication.
-You see errors like `Reason: "SSL handshake failed"` in the log file.

-This is an issue in the Linux build.
-The included `libssl.so` is not loaded by Qt.
-Instead the not compatible version SSL version 3 is loaded on some systems.

-To fix this download the hotfix [LittleNavmap-linux-22.04-2.8.7-openssl-1.1.tar.gz(]https://github.com/albar965/littlenavmap/releases/download/v2.8.7/LittleNavmap-linux-22.04-2.8.7-openssl-1.1.tar.gz) and install it according to the included `README.txt`.

 #### _Little Navmap_ does not start on Linux [**▲**](#top) [🔗](#linux-start) {#linux-start}

 Commonly missing shared libraries can be installed by entering `sudo apt install libxcb-xinerama0 libxcb-icccm4`.